BT-7: Development

 In parallel with the main modification, 153 BT-7 (Artillery) tanks were produced between 1936 and 1938.
 These were fitted with a larger turret and a 76 mm KT-type gun with 50 rounds of ammunition (40 in a tank with a portable radio).

 In 1938, four experimental BT-8 tanks mounted with V-2 diesel engines were produced.
 After comparative tests of the BT-7 and BT-8, the diesel tanks were put into production in 1940 (under the designation BT-7M) with the powerplants being produced in a separate plant of the Voroshilovets factory to ensure supply.
 The diesel tanks were more fuel efficient, and the petrol-powered tanks were soon placed into reserve.

 Several experimental tanks were conceived based on the BT series, for example the wheeled BT-IS, designed by N.F.
 Tsyganov, a platoon commander in the 4th Armoured Regiment of the Ukraine Military District and self-taught designer.
 The type successfully passed field tests, but was not ordered in bulk.
 Another Tsyganov design was the SV-2 "Cherepakha" (turtle, черепаха), with a new design of hull and turret.
 There was also the command tank KBT-7 with a fixed superstructure, the OT-7 mounting a flamethrower, the KhBT-7 designed to protect from toxic contamination and lay smokescreens, the SBT bridgelayer and the TTBT-7 and Thubten-7 radio-controlled tanks (known at the time as Teletanks).
-Finland converted 18 captured tanks into BT-42 assault guns.

 Shortly before Operation Barbarossa (the German invasion of the Soviet Union), the BT-7 underwent an up-armoring program.
 In 1940, the Ilyich Iron and Steel Works in Mariupol produced 50 sets of hinged homogeneous armor for the BT-7M, which increased the weight of the test tank to 18 tons.
 Unfortunately, nothing is known about the installation of these kits to military units.

 Between 1935 and 1940, 5753 BT-7 tanks of all modifications were built.